ArangoDB v3.10 reached End of Life (EOL) and is no longer supported.

 WITH { foobar: true } IN users

-OPTIONS { ignoreRevs: false }
+OPTIONS { ignoreRevs: false }exclusive

 The RocksDB engine does not require collection-level locks.
 Different write operations on the same collection do not block each other, as long as there are no write-write conflicts on the same documents.
 From an application development perspective it can be desired to have exclusive write access on collections, to simplify the development.
 Note that writes do not block reads in RocksDB.
 Exclusive access can also speed up modification queries, because we avoid conflict checks.

-option to achieve this effect on a per query basis:
+Use the exclusive option to achieve this effect on a per query basis:

 FOR doc IN collection